 Bruce, A. et al., (2007) in their review quoted that there are no more randomized, placebo-controlled studies of Rebamipide in the treatment of RAS.
-However; Parvathi Devi, M. K. et al., (2014) carried out patients with RAS; out of which they assigned 50 patients randomly to each of the two treatment groups.
+However; Parvathi Devi, M. K. et al., (2014) carried out patients randomly to each of the two treatment groups.
 In patients with high scores of pain, aphthae count, ulcer size and frequency of occurrence, they found after 3 months of follow up that both drugs showed better results and recommended to use in RAS & Behcet's disease.
-Sun, A. et al., (2003) had also assessed the a comparative study in between Levamisole and Rebamipide in treatment of RAS.
-They diagnosed 100
+Sun, A. et al., (2003) had also assessed the efficacy of Rebamipide in patients with Behcet's disease whose main symptom were oral aphthosis.